MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 ---
 title: Code and infrastructure optimization recommendations
-description: Learn best practices for optimizing code and infrastructure.
+description: Learn how to optimize your code and infrastructure by using components only for their core purpose and only when necessary.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/15/2023